theholy7/learning-big-data/data-warehouse-course/course_notes.md

 There are 2 types of loads:
 * Initial Load - the first real run
 * Delta Load - incremental load, the subsequent runs

+The Initial Load:
+1. Extract all of the data from the source systems
+    1. After discussions with the business users and the IT teams
+    1. What data is needed, how it's structured, how it's stored
+    1. When is a good time to extract this data - initial load is the largest load
+    1. We can do smaller extracts to test how the process behaves
+1. Copy all of the data into the staging area
+1. Apply all of the transformations and load the data to the Core layer
+    1. All the data from staging gets copied, no time filtering (that's for Delta Loads)

+The Delta Load:
+1. Decide what the periodic extraction looks like / frequency when to load
+    1. We require a delta column for every table (timestamps)
+    1. `transaction_date`, `create_date`, `create_at`, etc
+    1. We can also use a Primary Key, but we require them to have incremental values
+1. We have to remember the `MAX(sales_key)` into a variable (or max timestamp...)
+    1. Then we only load data that is bigger than the variable

+There are some tools that automatically handle which data to extract, via the metadata.
+If you have that tool, use it.
+Otherwise you need to implement this solution.

+It is important to understand data volumes so that performance can be monitored and optimized.
+Don't forget that the more data we load, the longer it takes to process.

+## Load

+We use Insert/Update to load data into the Core layer.
+It depends on the case for each table.

+The common type is Insert/Append - we append data that did not exist before.
+Sometimes we need to update existing data, we do that based on the Primary Key we use.
+These are the main operations we use in the Load process.

+Normally we do not *delete* any data.
+We want to keep the history of our data.

+What happens if a Dimension gets deleted in a source system?
+We don't delete from the data warehouse.
+We can mark it as deleted by setting a flag or updating a status column.